VishnuGShephertz/Twiitter-Integration-on-Android/README.md

 # Design Details:

 __Authorization With Face-Book:__ To use Twitter API in your android application you have to authorize application. as sample I have authorized my application in TwitterApp.java file.
-In this method you have to pass three parameters :
- 1. Your host Activity on which you have to get callback from Facebook API.</br>
+ 1. We require CONSUMER_KEY and CONSUMER_SECRET here.</br>
- 4. Once your application is authorize , you can use face-Book API directly.
+ 2. Once your application is authorize , you can use face-Book API directly.

 ```
   private void authorizeApp() {
 	  	ConfigurationBuilder configurationBuilder = new ConfigurationBuilder();